NicoleYOsborn/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a system of tags used to describe elements on a website.
+It helps make the code readable, and the website more accessible.

 2. What are the 4 areas of the box model?

+The content, the padding, the border, and the margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis.
+This is the vertical access if the flex items are in a row, and the horizontal axis if the flex items are in a column.

 4. Explain why git is valuable to a team of developers.

+It allows branching, where developers can work on the same code separately and then merge them.
+It also provides the opportunity to return to an earlier version of the code.

 5. Define mobile-first design in your own words.

+Mobile-First means that the base code will be written with mobile environments in mind, and media queries will be created (using min-width) to adjust the design for larger screens.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.